-Preliminary research suggests CBG combats inflammation powerfully.
-Although research has just begun, CBG has been already been shown to have neuroprotective effects.
+Preliminary research suggests CBG combats may assist in combating inflammation.
+Although research has just begun, CBG has been already been shown to potentially have neuroprotective effects.
 This means that CBG may protect the nerve cells against damage and functional impairment.

-CBG fights inflammation as well as oxidative stress , the imbalance between free radicals and antioxidants in the body.
+CBG may assist with inflammation as well as oxidative stress , the imbalance between free radicals and antioxidants in the body.
 Both cause nerves to degenerate, which leads to eventual loss of nerve cells, which leads to functional impairment in the body.

-In this study, CBG definitely counteracted inflammation.
+In this study, CBG may have helped to counteract inflammation.
 Scientists actually measured the reduction of inflammatory chemicals that occurred — chemicals like interleukins and tissue necrosis factor (TNF).